Panasonic GX80 vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.